Rastislav of Prešov

-Metropolitan Rastislav (secular name Ondrej Gont; born 25 January 1978) is a Slovak Eastern Orthodox bishop and the Primate of the Czech and Slovak Orthodox Church.
+Metropolitan Rastislav (secular name Ondrej Gont; born 25 January 1978) is the current Metropolitan of the Czech Lands and Slovakia and the Primate of the Orthodox Church of the Czech Lands and Slovakia.
 His full title is His Beautitude Rastislav, Archbishop of Prešov, Metropolitan of the Czech Lands and Slovakia.

 Early life

 He finished his elementary eight-year school in 1992 and the grammar school in 1996 in his hometown.
 In 2002, he received his Master of Theology degree from the Orthodox Theological Faculty of Prešov University in Prešov.
 He defended his diploma thesis on "The Mystery of Death" (Tajomstvo smrti).

 During the 5th year of theology faculty he completed a four-month study stay at Aristotle University of Thessaloniki in Greece.
 During his studies he stayed in the monastery of St. Thessalonians and entrusted to the spiritual care of Archimandrite Ireneos (Charalambakis).
 He spent two weeks in the monastery of St. Dionysius of Olympia and one week at the Mount Athos, where he visited several monasteries.